EliasPrescott/wake/README.md

 The base functionality is already implemented, but future goals include:
  - Aliases for commands
- - Clearer output tagging in the primary process output
  - Optional command output redirection to files